melchiorhering/melchiorhering/README.md

 ## About me
-👋 Hi, I’m @melchiorhering a Bsc Information Sciences student at the Universiteit van Amsterdam.
+👋 Hi, I’m @melchiorhering a Msc Data Science student at the Universiteit van Amsterdam.
 I am interested in Technology, Data Science and Artificial Intelligence.
-I'm currently writing my Thesis about predicting traffic accidents based on historical spatiotemporal-data about registered traffic accidents in the Netherlands.
-For my Thesis I am learning about Deep-Neural networks and machine learning models that can cope with this kind of data.

 ## Contact
 Stijn Hering